bennygr/cheesecake/README.md

 ## What is cheesecake?
 Cheesecake is a very simple tethering software for your party photo booth.

 Cheesecake "talks" to a camera connected to your computer and if you take a picture it will be downloaded directly into a specified session directory.
-Cheesecake can view new pictures immediately and show older pictures in an endles slide show.
+Cheesecake can view new pictures immediately and show older pictures in an endless slide show.

 ##Features